Prithvi-Pratap/CODSOFT/README.md

 For any questions or inquiries, please contact pratapprithvi768@gmail.com Linkedin:www.linkedin.com/in/prithvi-pratap-9a47b6221

-**Note**:Still there are few breakpoints over which the website layout may seems to struggle.
+**Note**:Still there are few breakpoints over which the website layout may seems to struggle.This is particularly a fronted project so don't expect backend functionalities.

 ---